NPLK14004U Life Cycle Assessment within Biological Production Systems

 that is used to assess all the environmental impacts associated

 with the production of a product or a production system.

 The methodology is increasingly applied as an aid in political

-decision making and knowledge about the methodology is
+decision making and knowledge about the it is therefore highly

-therefore highly relevant to students interested in environmental
+relevant to students interested in environmental science and

 The course covers general LCA theory: